ofpiyush/EcoFighter/Devlog.md

 # Devlog

+## 27th November

+After simplifying, the core exponential vs linear issue becomes very apparent very fast.
+The quick fix (considering the deadline), is to give the player a race against the clock and adjust all rates such that there is just enough time to complete the tasks in ideal-ish play.
+The player and we are both racing against the clock at this point.

+We also have a few bugs to go through.
+I'll try to fix this tomorrow, too tired to do much else today.

 ## 26th November
 The game feels too complicated at the moment.
 Our target audience is scrolling through the page looking for a game to play test.
 They will not invest loads of time trying to understand all the mechanics in the high-octane game.